"Together through grief"

-At Harrogate District Grief and Beyond, the mission is to provide compassionate support and understanding to each other.
+At Harrogate District Grief and Beyond, our aim is simple: to offer compassion, understanding, and support to one another.

-We are a peer-led group offering a safe, confidential, informal environment where shared experiences foster healing and resilience.
-Everyone plays a part to help each other.
+We are a peer-led group that provides a safe, confidential, and informal space where shared experiences help build connection, strength, and resilience.
+Everyone who attends plays a part in supporting one another, whether by listening, sharing, or simply being present.

 How we help